 We conduct inversions that do and do not optimize the boundary conditions.
 In inversions with optimized boundary conditions, we include in the inversion state vector four boundary condition elements corresponding to the northern, eastern, southern, and western borders of the North American domain.

-2 We also conduct inversions that do and do not correct the latitudinal bias in the model – observation difference with a first order polynomial.
-In inversions without a latitudinal correction, we remove the mean model – observation difference.
+2 We conduct inversions that do and do not correct the latitudinal bias in the (model – observation) difference with a first order polynomial.
+In inversions without a latitudinal correction, we still remove the mean (model – observation) difference as might be driven by boundary condition biases.

 3 We balance the prior and observing system errors to avoid overfitting the emissions to the observations.
 The regularization factor γ is applied to the inverse observational error covariance matrix SO-1 so that values less than one increase the observing system errors.
-We choose the values of the regularization factor and the prior error standard deviation following the chi-squared method described in section 2.7.
+We choose the value of the regularization factor for a given inversion so that the prior term of the posterior cost function is approximately unity as required by chi-square statistics (section 2.7).

 Table 2: 2019 methane emissions for the contiguous United States (CONUS).

-Here we have two choices.
-First: